-Catch-at-age composition estimates are made following Kimura (1989) and modified by Dorn (1992).
+Catch-at-age composition estimates were calculated following Kimura (1989) and modified by Dorn (1992).
 Briefly, length-stratified age data are used to construct age-length keys for each stratum and sex.
 These keys are then applied to randomly sampled catch length frequency data.
 The stratum-specific age composition estimates are then weighted by the catch within each stratum to arrive at an overall age composition for each year.
-Data were collected through shore-side sampling and at-sea observers.
+Data were collected through shore-side sampling and by at-sea observers.
 The number of age samples and length samples was highly variable over this time period (Table 1A.8).
 This problem is exacerbated for samples collected from different areas and gears (Table 1A.9).
-The estimates for catch-age composition are shown in Table 1A.10.
-The age composition data collected in the 2006 AICASS was used as fishery data.
+Estimates of the catch-age compositions are shown in Table 1A.10.
+The age composition data collected in the 2006 AICASS were used as fishery data.